trueos/pcbsd/src-qt5/docs/update.rst

 Plugins
 -------

 Beginning with PC-BSD® 10.2, plugins can be used to install a pre-configured, isolated application into its own jail.
-A `jail <https://en.wikipedia.org/wiki/FreeBSD_jail>`_ provides a very light-weight, operating system-level virtualization.
+A :wikipedia:`FreeBSD jail` provides a very light-weight, operating system-level virtualization.
 A jail is similar to running an independent instance of FreeBSD on the same hardware, without all of the overhead usually associated with virtualization.
 Jails are usually created for running applications or services.
 For example, you could host your own media server on your desktop system without affecting other installed applications or your data.
 Each jail has its own IP address, running processes, and users.
 Whatever happens in that jail does not affect your operating system or other jails